McIlroy two off Las Vegas pace after 62

 Rory McIlroy fired a magnificent 10-under-par 62 to move within two shots of leader Rickie Fowler after three rounds of the CJ Cup in Las Vegas.

-After starting round three nine off the pace, McIlroy's round included five straight birdies from the third and a closing eagle.
+After starting round three nine off the pace, McIlroy's card included five straight birdies from the third and a closing eagle.

 "I can't remember the last time I played a round without a bogey and now I've played two in a row," he said.